How to Set Up an Offshore Trust in St. Kitts and Nevis

 - Statute of limitations: Nevis has a short statute of limitations of 1–2 years, depending on the specific circumstances, providing a very narrow window in which a creditor can take action.

-All these factors combine to provide ironclad asset protection for beneficiaries.
 Indeed, according to our sources, there are, as of yet, no instances of a Nevis offshore trust being dismantled or of a creditor being successful in such cases.

-Unless the island of Nevis decides to make some major changes to its legislation, that’s unlikely to change any time soon.
+Unless the island of Nevis decides to make major changes to its legislation, that’s unlikely to change any time soon.

 How to Set Up a Nevis Trust